christine-seibert/christine-for-nh/README.md

 ## Deploy

-To __deploy__ the Docker Container locally execute the following command:
+To __deploy__ the Docker Container locally, execute the following command:

 1. Execute the following command: